 November however doesn’t offer this in any way.
 The weather will be cold and dry but snow will still not be that much.
 If you want to see Ladakh in winter then it is best to plan it sometime in January or February.
 If snow is not on your mind then go to Ladakh in Summer to experience the real fun of the trip.

 I hope the information on planning a trip to Ladakh in November was of help.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
+You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.